 “You’re trying to run away?”
 Godric asked calmly.

 “Yes.
 I need to leave before I’m found out!”

 “Perhaps…” Rowena muttered, looking thoughtful.
-“Well, you intent to hone your skills, don’t you Gwen?”
+“Well, you intend to hone your skills, don’t you, Gwen?”

 “I don’t suppose I have a choice now,” she shrugged.